Boundaries: The Key to Connection and Personal Growth

 - Tera Chapman

-- Aug 11
+- Aug 11, 2025

-- 3 min read
+- 4 min read

+Let’s set the record straight: boundaries are not walls.
 They are not cold shoulders, silent treatments, or disappearing acts.
 They’re not about pushing people out.
 Boundaries are about letting the right things in.

 And yet, too often, we confuse the act of protecting our peace with isolating ourselves.
 We shut down instead of speaking up.
-We go silent instead of saying “this doesn’t feel right.”
+We go silent instead of saying, “this doesn’t feel right.”
 We burn bridges when we could’ve just built a gate.

 This is your reminder: boundaries don’t isolate—they invite connection.
 Real connection.
 The kind that is rooted in respect, clarity, and mutual safety.